Pauwlo/Bro/Install/README.md

 ### Windows Defender

 Enable **Tamper protection** if it has been disabled.
-I don't know which update is disabling it.
+I don't know what is disabling it.

 Dismiss account protection and OneDrive warnings, if any.

 Disable notifications about recent activity and scan results.

+The hosts file will get flagged as *SettingsModifier:Win32/HostsFileHijack*.
+Allow it anyway, or Windows will erase it.

 ### Certificates